Influence of Ferromagnetic Interlayer Exchange Coupling on Current-induced Magnetization Switching and Dzyaloshinskii-Moriya Interaction in Co/Pt/Co Multilayer System: Results and Discussion

 \subsection{Current-induced magnetization switching}

-We measured the AHE to observe magnetization switching between two stable high- and low-resistance states of the AHE loop.
+After determining the IEC and DMI dependence on Pt thickness, we now turn to the switching mechnism in the Co/Pt/Co system.
+We measured the anomalous Hall effect (AHE) to observe magnetization switching between two stable high and low resistance states of the current-pulsed loop.
 CIMS takes place in regions II-IV only, where at least one layer is perpendicularly magnetized in the remanent state.

-In order to achieve magnetization saturation, the samples were subjected to a large magnetic field in the $-z$ direction.
-Then, to drive magnetization switching, we applied a sequence of $1$ ms current pulses, with a pulse spacing of $2$ ms in the $x$ direction.
-The voltage was swept from $0$ V to a maximum negative value ($-V_{\mathrm{max}}$), then to the maximum positive value ($+V_{\mathrm{max}}$), and then back to $0$ V. Simultaneously, we measured the transverse voltage ($V_{\mathrm{xy}}$) in the presence of an in-plane magnetic field $H_{\mathrm{x}}$, which is co-linear to the current direction.
-The measurement setup is presented schematically in Fig.\ref{fig:device_scheme}.
+To achieve magnetization saturation, the samples were subjected to a large magnetic field in the $-z$ direction.
+Then, to drive magnetization switching, we applied a sequence of $1$ ms voltage pulses, with a pulse spacing of $2$ ms in the $x$ direction.
+The pulse amplitude was swept from $0$ V to a maximum positive value ($+V_{\mathrm{max}}$), then to the maximum negative value ($-V_{\mathrm{max}}$), and then back to $0$ V. Simultaneously, we measured the transverse voltage ($V_{\mathrm{xy}}$) in the presence of an in-plane magnetic field $H_{\mathrm{x}}$, which is co-linear to the current direction.
+The measurement setup is presented schematically in Fig.\ref{fig:figure1}(a).

-The in-plane magnetic field $H_{\mathrm{x}}$ was changed sequentially after each CIMS loop in the wide range of $\pm$ $7$ $\si{kOe}$.
-As a result, we obtained a set of CIMS loops in different $H_{\mathrm{x}}$ for representative Pt thicknesses from regions II to IV and examples are plotted in Fig.\ref{fig:cims_loops}.
+The in-plane magnetic field $H_{\mathrm{x}}$ was changed sequentially after each CIMS loop in the wide range of $\pm 7~ \si{kOe}$.
+As a result, we obtained a set of CIMS loops in different $H_{\mathrm{x}}$ for representative Pt thicknesses from regions II to IV, and examples are plotted in Fig.\ref{fig:figure1}(b-e).